jiasong18/Ant-Media-Server-Wiki/Playlist.md

 ## How can I use Playlist API?

 You can call playlist with REST API.
+We have [REST APIs](https://antmedia.io/rest/#/Playlist%20Rest%20Service) with CRUD processes.

  Here are the sample code snippets:
 ```json
 {
 "playlistId":"testPlaylistId",